ritza-co/SG/intro-to-sg/intro-to-sg.md

 }
 ```

-Click the blue "Add repositories" button below the text box and wait for SourceGraph to clone and index your repositories.
+Click the blue "Add repositories" button below the text box and wait for Sourcegraph to clone and index your repositories.

-## 🔎 Running Your first SourceGraph Search
+## 🔎 Running Your first Sourcegraph Search

-While it's doing that, you can go ahead and try out your first SourceGraph search (which might be incomplete while the repos are still cloning).
+While it's doing that, you can go ahead and try out your first Sourcegraph search (which might be incomplete while the repos are still cloning).
 For example, below you can see all empty print statements in Python files across all code.

 ![Searching for empty print statements](images/sourcegraph-empty-print.png)